kbabshet/Smart-Power-IoT/README.md

 6. In order to start the server, run `python manage.py runserver`.
 This will start the server listening on localhost port 8000.
 The system setup is now complete.

 ## How to use the application
-1. Go to [http://localhost:8000/](http://localhost:8000/) in your favourite web browser, click on `Admin` in the navbar and login.
+1. After you have started the server, go to [http://localhost:8000/](http://localhost:8000/) in your favourite web browser, click on `Admin` in the navbar and login.
 2. To add a new device, click on `Add` next to `Devices` under the heading `DEVICES`
 3. Fill out out the form with the details of your device.
 In order to add a new `Location` click on the `+` next to the `Location` drop-down menu, enter a name and click `SAVE`.
 Click `SAVE` to save your device.
 Do this for each device you would like to manage.
 4. Now go back to [http://localhost:8000/](http://localhost:8000/) to access the main website.
 From here, you can see the list of devices and toggle their states on and off.
 To view details for all devices, click on `All Device Information`.
 To view details for only a specific device, click on that device's title.